b-Coloring Parameterized by Clique-Width: Preliminaries

 \subsection{Chordal graphs}

-\partition{\mathsf{Part}} \independent{\mathsf{IS}} \adj{\mathsf{adj}} \bcolmso{\mathsf{bcol}} We now show that \textsc{$b$-Coloring} is \FPT parameterized by the number of colors if the input graph is chordal.
-To do so, we use monadic second order logic and Courcelle's Theorem~\cite{CourcelleI}.
-For the necessary background and basic definitions we refer to~\cite{CyganEtAl2015,DowneyFellows2013}.
-We would like to remark that an analogous approach has been taken by Krithika et al.~\cite{KrithikaEtAl2017} to show that \textsc{Class Domination Coloring} is \FPT parameterized by the number of colors on chordal graphs. \begin{proposition} \textsc{$b$-Coloring} parameterized by the number of colors is \FPT on chordal graphs. \end{proposition} \begin{proof} Let $(G, k)$ be an instance of \textsc{$b$-Coloring} such that $G$ is a chordal graph.
+Another consequence of \cref{prop:tw:numcol} is that \textsc{$b$-Coloring} is fixed-parameter tractable on chordal graphs parameterized by the number of colors; which answers an open question of Sampaio~\cite{SampaioThesis}. \begin{corollary} \textsc{$b$-Coloring} can be solved in $2^{\calO(k^2)}n$ time on chordal graphs with $n$ vertices. \end{corollary} \begin{proof} Let $(G, k)$ be an instance of \textsc{$b$-Coloring} such that $G$ is a chordal graph.
 If the maximum clique size in $G$ is more than $k$, then $G$ has no proper coloring, and therefore no $b$-coloring, with $k$ colors.
 We may assume that the maximum clique size in $G$ is at most $k$.
 This in turn implies that the treewidth of $G$ is at most $k$, since a clique tree of $G$ (which can be found in linear time~\cite{BlairPeyton1993}) is in fact a tree decomposition of width at most $k$ of $G$.
-We can therefore apply Courcelle's Theorem~\cite{CourcelleI} to the following MSO-sentence $\bcolmso$ (where $V$ denotes the vertex set of the input graph and assuming that the logic contains a binary predicate $\adj(u, v)$ which is true if and only if $u$ and $v$ are adjacent):
+We can therefore apply \cref{prop:tw:numcol}.

-Since the length of the sentence $\bcolmso$ is bounded by a function of $k$, and the treewidth of $G$ is at most $k$, this translates into an $f(k)\cdot n$ time algorithm to solve the instance $(G, k)$ using Courcelle's Theorem~\cite{CourcelleI}. \end{proof}
+Note that even though the algorithm of~\cite{BlairPeyton1993} implies a linear dependence on the number of edges in the input graph, this can be avoided by the following observation.
+If an $n$-vertex graph has tree-width at most $w$, then it has at most $wn$ edges.
+Therefore, if the number of edges in $G$ is more than $kn$ then we can report that $(G, k)$ is a \no-instance; otherwise, the dependence on the number of edges is subsumed by the run time of the algorithm from \cref{prop:tw:numcol}. \end{proof}

-\section{Parameterized by Clique-width}
+\section{Parameterized by Clique-Width}

 In this section, we consider the $b$-coloring problem parameterized by the clique-width of the input graph.
 We will work with decompositions of bounded \emph{module-width}, which is equivalent for our purposes, see Theorem~\ref{thm:cw:mw}.